A chart showing the different stages of glaucoma.

 A Silent Thief

-Glaucoma causes a gradual loss of sight.
+Glaucoma is often called the “silent thief of sight” because it causes a gradual loss of sight.
 Many people do not even realize that they have a problem until extensive damage has been done.

 According to the American Optometric Association, risk factors for developing glaucoma include the following:

-• Family history: People with parents or other relatives who have had glaucoma are more likely to develop the disease.
+• Family history: Is glaucoma hereditary?
+The answer is, unfortunately, yes.
+People with parents or other relatives who have had glaucoma are more likely to develop the disease.

 • Age: People over the age of 40 have a higher risk of developing glaucoma.